Guides

 Hiding sensitive fields with the LogValuer interface

-The LogValuer interface allows you to determine what output should be produced when a custom type is logged.
+The LogValuer interface allows you to standardize your logging output by specifying how your custom types should be logged.
 Here's its signature:

 type LogValuer interface {